-A walking safari is an activity where guests are taken into the reserve or the wild to view wildlife on foot rather than in a game vehicle.
-The guided walk is led by an experienced guide who can describe and interpret the many species of wildlife that they encounter along the way, from an ant to an elephant.
+A walking safari is an activity where guests are taken into the reserve to view wildlife on foot rather than in a game vehicle.
+The guided walk is led by an experienced guide who can describe and interpret the many species of wildlife that they encounter along the way.

 Walking in the bush is largely common sense.
-You will be led by a trained and experienced guide who is knowledgeable of animal behaviour and of the African bush within which you are walking.
-Listen to your guide, he or she will never give you an unreasonable command and will always have your safety uppermost in their mind.
+You will be led by a trained guide who is knowledgeable of animal behaviour and of the African bush.
+Listen to your guide, he or she will never give you an unreasonable command and will always have your safety in mind.